-To bird-loving gardeners though, squirrels are the ultimate garden thieves as they’re capable of stealing hundreds of pounds worth of bird food, right from under the beaks of the local birdlife.
+To bird-loving gardeners like myself though, squirrels are the ultimate garden thieves and I’ve seen them steal hundreds of pounds worth of bird food, right from under the beaks of the local birdlife.

 Be warned though; squirrels are as crafty as cats and they’ll try their best to steal the food, wherever it’s placed.

 I’ve tested so many products over the years, here’s what I know.